A Unified Framework for Analyzing and Optimizing a Class of Convex Fairness Measures: Relevant Literature

 We close this section by noting that one can measure fairness in an absolute or relative sense.
 Yet, there is no universal consensus regarding the preference for either absolute or relative fairness measures.
 It often depends on the context and is a matter of subjective evaluation \citep{Chakravarty:1999}.
 For example, absolute fairness measures could be more appropriate for fairness-promoting optimization models of the form \eqref{prob:FM_eff_min_obj}.
 On the other hand, if we use fairness-promoting optimization models of the form \eqref{prob:FM_eff_min_constraint}, both absolute and relative fairness measures could be employed.
 In \ref{appdx:relative_convex_fairness_measures}, we introduce the relative counterpart of the convex fairness measures and discuss its properties.
-Nevertheless, our paper does not focus on choosing between absolute and relative fairness measures.
+Nevertheless, our paper does not focus on choosing between absolute and relative fairness measures, or between convex and order-based fairness measures.